dimitra-maoutsa/dimitra-maoutsa.github.io/_portfolio/portfolio--1.md

 <img src='/images/meta_training.png' alt="Discovering reward-driven training rules for reinforcement training of RNNs - Dimitra Maoutsa" style="max-width:600px; width:60%;" >

+Here is a very coarse pre-print sketching out the ideas **submitted at NeurIPS 2025** (without results) to test for interest (and ensure that when I present it as a poster in upcomming conferences I will have proof of the origin of the ideas)  and **pre-printed on 13th of August 2025** [here](https://openreview.net/forum?id=V13CdTeMsT).

 Presented as a poster at: **Champalimaud Neuro-cybernetics Symposium - Oct 2025** ([see here for more info](https://dimitra-maoutsa.github.io/M-Dims-Blog/posts/untitled2.html))

 Upcomming presentations: